mhu10/SMK_ATAC/README.md

 # SMK_ATAC

-This workflow performs data process for ATAC-seq
+This workflow performs data process for ATAC-seq from fastq to call peaks by MACS2

 ## Workflow